 So I have a confession to make… I haven’t actually been to the Museum of Natural History, partially because of New-York Historical Society.

 You see, on my last visit to NYC, I was well on my way to visit the Museum of Natural History.
-New-York Historical Society is located right next to the Museum of Natural History, and in my jetlagged state, I walked into the New-York Historical Society and paid for the ticket, thinking it was the Museum of Natural History (even though I knew there are supposed to be dinosaur bones at the lobby!).
+New-York Historical Society is located right next to the Museum of Natural History.
+In my jetlagged state, I walked into the New-York Historical Society and paid for the ticket, thinking it was the Museum of Natural History (even though I knew there is supposed to be a very prominent dinosaur bone in the lobby!).
 I realized my mistake way too late and went along with it anyway.

 If you can, please make time for the museum tour at 2 PM.
-It greatly enhanced my experience visiting the museum.
+I got there just in time to join the tour and it greatly enhanced my experience visiting the museum.

 5. Central Park